rafaduran/django-pluggable-registration/docs/backend-api.rst

 User registration backends
 ==========================

-At its core, django-registration is built around the idea of pluggable backends which can implement different workflows for user registration.
+At its core, django-pluggable-registration is built around the idea of pluggable backends which can implement different workflows for user registration.
 Although :ref:`the default backend <default-backend>` uses a common two-phase system (registration followed by activation),